rolepoint/flump/README.rst

 All entities used in Flump must have a field called `etag`, this should be a field which auto updates when modified, and is used for concurrency control.
 For more information see :ref:`etags-design`.

-When creating an entity they should also be provided with a unqiue identifier in a field called `id`.
+When creating an entity they should also be provided with a unique identifier in a field called `id`.
 For more information see :ref:`ids-design`.

 For example when using Flask-SqlAlchemy ORM models you might define